k0emt/docker-node-express/examples/redis-app/README.md

 ### One Redis, Two App Servers

+This section and the [docker-compose.yml](docker-compose.yml) file need to be revised.
+Perhaps adding a load balancer?
+The port configuration for the app server needs to change in the [Dockerfile](Dockerfile) as well.

 With the `--scale` option you can give a number 1-4.
 That's because that's how many ports we are providing in the [docker-compose.yml](docker-compose.yml) file (4001-4004).

 Spin up 2 instances of the web server: